ssmirr/appdev-chapters/hash.md

 ## Creating hashes

 Back to the problem of storing a list of attributes about a person effectively, without mixing them up.
-`Hash`es are like `Array`s, except each cell isn't automatically numbered — **we get to label it ourselves**.
+`Hash`es are like `Array`s, except each cell isn't automatically numbered — **we get to label each cell ourselves**.
 So instead of representing a person with an Array like `["Raghu", "Betina", "Instructor"]`, we instead can use a `Hash` like this:

 <iframe frameborder="0" width="100%" height="600px" src="https://repl.it/@raghubetina/hash-hash-new?lite=true"></iframe>